SM 25x175 [2xM8] / N52 - magnetic roller

 - Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-- Key role in the industry of new technologies – find application in HDD drives, electric motors, medical apparatus or various technologically advanced devices.
+- Key role in advanced technologically fields – are used in hard drives, electric drive mechanisms, medical devices or other advanced devices.

 Disadvantages of neodymium magnets: